Movinghead333/intellimap/README.md

 First download the Unity Hub: [Unity Hub download](https://public-cdn.cloud.unity3d.com/hub/prod/UnityHubSetup.exe).

-Then you can install the correct editor version via the following link: [Unity version 2021.3.3f1](unityhub://2021.3.3f1/af2e63e8f9bd)
+Then you can install the correct editor version via the following link: *unityhub://2021.3.3f1/af2e63e8f9bd*

 ## Usage
 1. Go to the toolbar at the top of the Unity Editor window and select "Window > Intellimap".